dxdxdt/proone/doc/dev_notes.md

 ### Put Mbed TLS on Diet
 The build is not light because the Mbed TLS library is extensive.
-Proone is tested using default Mbed TLS config included in Buildroot, but size reduction may be achieved by disabling unnessary features.
+Proone is tested using default Mbed TLS config included in Buildroot, but size reduction may be achieved by disabling unnecessary features.

 * Threading
 * DTLS